-(2) Represents estimated gross proceeds of this offering, without giving effect to the underwriters' option to purchase additional shares, excluding the estimated underwriting discount.
+(2) Represents estimated gross proceeds of this offering, without giving effect to the underwriters' option to purchase additional shares, excluding the estimated underwriting discount, based on the closing price of our common stock on May 17, 2019.

 (3) The number of shares of common stock outstanding as adjusted is based on the number of shares of common stock outstanding as of April 30, 2019, and the issuance of shares of common stock in this offering, assuming no exercise of the underwriters' option to purchase additional shares.